EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Macrodata vs microdata
-In the past data, were mainly released in tabular form (**macrodata**) and through statistical databases.
+In the past, data were mainly released in tabular form (**macrodata**) and through statistical databases.
 Today many situations require that the specific stored data themselves, called **microdata**, be released, increasing flexibility and availability of information for the users.
-Microdata are subject to a greater risk of privacy breaches (**linking attacks**).
+However, microdata are subject to a greater risk of privacy breaches (**linking attacks**).

 #### Macrodata
 Macrodata tables can be classified into the following two groups (types of tables):